 The role of research in planning a WLAN

-Good plans depend on good information of all kinds.
+Good plans depend on good information.
 That’s why, all things being equal, the more comprehensively a team scrutinizes a situation requiring a WLAN, the more likely the deployment will lead to a WLAN that meets an organization’s needs.

-This post organizes the required reconnaissance into three separate areas:
+This post organizes the required research into three separate areas:

 - Find important stakeholders